How to Use and Customize Mouse Gestures

 For example, holding the right mouse button and moving left will go back to the previous page.
 Holding the right mouse button and moving up then down will reload the page.

-While performing a gesture, the mouse trail is displayed.
-When you release the button with the action name shown, the action is executed.
+While performing a Gesture, the mouse trail is displayed.
+When you release the button with the Action name shown, the Action is executed.

 Customizing Mouse Gestures